microsoft/maro/docs/source/maro_cli/dashboard.rst

 We supply an easy way of starting the influxdb and Grafana services.

-We implemente a DashboardBase class for uploading data to the database in maro.utils.dashboard.
+We implement a DashboardBase class for uploading data to the database in maro.utils.dashboard.
 You can customize your class base on the DashboardBase class.

-We define 3 Grafana dashboards that show common experiment statistics data, experiments compare data and a rank list for experiments.
+We define 3 Grafana dashboards that show common experiment statistics data, experiments data comparison and a rank list for experiments.

-We develop 3 Grafana panel plugins for you to customize your dashboard in Grafana: Simple line chart, Heatmap chart, stack bar chart.
+We develop 3 Grafana panel plugins for you to customize your dashboard in Grafana: Simple line chart, Heatmap chart, and stack bar chart.
 The simple line chart can show multiple lines in one chart.
 The heatmap chart can show z-axis data as different red rectangles on different x, y-axis values.
 The stack bar chart can show multiple bar series stacked